Hide table of contents

 2. ^

-An outside researcher could very well have found a logical contradiction in the AGI control problem years ago without your knowing, given the inferential distance.
+Years ago, an outside researcher could have found a logical contradiction in the AGI control problem without you knowing yet – given the inferential distance.
 Gödel himself had to construct an entire new language and self-reference methodology for the incompleteness theorems to even work.

 Historically, an impossibility result that conflicted with the field’s stated aim took years to be verified and accepted by insiders.
 A field’s founder like Hilbert never came to accept the result.
 Science advances one funeral at a time.